xoofx/TurboXml/readme.md

 ## ✨ Features

-- Can be 60% faster than `System.Xml.XmlReader`
+- Should be slightly faster than `System.Xml.XmlReader`
 - **Zero Allocation XML Parser**
   - Callbacks received `ReadOnlySpan<char>` for the parsed elements.
   - Parse from small to very large XML documents, without allocating!